Dopamine and serotonin

 Read this article to know about the difference between these two hormones.

 Our body has neurotransmitters that are used to transfer messages and signals through neurons from various parts of the body.
 Serotonin and dopamine hormones are neurotransmitters that help to regulate many body functions.

 What is Dopamine?

-Dopamine is produced by the hypothalamus in the brain to work as neurotransmitters (sends signals and messages between neurons to other parts of the body).
+Dopamine is produced by the hypothalamus in the brain to work as a neurotransmitter (sends signals and messages between neurons to other parts of the body).
 It is also produced by adrenal glands which are found at the top of our kidneys.
 It works as a reward system for our body.
 It gives us pleasure and makes us feel good whenever we do something we like.
 It is produced even when you do insignificant things that make us happy.